qucontrol/openquad/doc/using/quickstart.rst

 interface, |openquad| helps you to efficiently compute integrals over various domains with ease, including 1d intervals, spherical surfaces, Euler angles and more.
-The object-oriented interface provides Python classes for each geometry, for example the :class:`S2` class for integration over the 2d unit sphere.
-Python functions and array data can be integrated directly using the :meth:`~Sn.integrate` method.
-Alternatively, sample points and quadrature weights can be exported with the :meth:`~openquad.Sn.savetxt` method for easy integration with other software.
+The object-oriented interface provides Python classes for each geometry, for example the :class:`openquad.S2` class for integration over the 2d unit sphere.
+Python functions and array data can be integrated directly using the :meth:`~openquad.S2.integrate` method.
+Alternatively, sample points and quadrature weights can be exported with the :meth:`~openquad.S2.savetxt` method for easy integration with other software.

 The best part: combine individual quadrature methods to create custom multi-dimensional quadratures.